computer-lab/computerlab.io/source/_posts/start-tracking-emerging-security-threats-in-five-minutes.md

 ---
 layout: post
-title: How to Start Tracking Emerging Security Threats in Five Minutes
+title: Start Tracking Emerging Security Threats in Five Minutes
 date: 2017-05-03
 category: Notes
 lede: Learn how to monitor security feeds to stay ahead of the ongoing threats to your infrastructure.